 click to hear audio Andy Archer on Radio Caroline during the afternoon of 29th August 1983, soon after the station launch.
 This is an edited version of a recording made available by The Offshore Radio Archive (duration 3 minutes 41 seconds)

 Dave Asher Dave Asher Birthday 23rd May.
 From Oxford, Dave had worked on the Mediterranean offshore station, the Voice of Peace, for many years before joining Caroline in May 1988.
 He was on board at the time of the Dutch police raid on the Ross Revenge in August 1989 which did so much damage.
 Together with Caroline Martin and engineer Peter Chicago, Dave was part of the team who managed to get the station back on the air again after the raid.
 Since his time at sea, he has been heard on numerous stations including Contact-94, a French-based station broadcasting to the Channel Islands, CN-FM, XTRA-AM, Piccadilly, Invicta Supergold, Red Rose in Preston, Magic 999 and The Bay.
 Dave spent a number of years on NRJ Radio in Beirut, Lebanon, before moving to Cyprus where he worked for Sunshine Radio and Rock FM.
 After a period at Hi FM in Oman, Dave returned to Cyprus and hosts the Breakfast Show on Viva FM.
-He can also currently be heard on the internet stations Quasar Radio and Atlantis.
+He can also currently be heard on the internet station Quasar Radio.
 (This photo is from Offshore Echo's magazine.
 There are more photos in Caroline Martin's and Chris Cooper's photo album.)

 click to hear audio Dave Asher on Radio Caroline during the afternoon of 5th October 1989.
 This is an edited version of a recording made available by The Offshore Radio Archive (duration 3 minutes 43 seconds)